Chorion

 The chorion is the outermost fetal membrane around the embryo in mammals, birds and reptiles (amniotes).
-It develops from an outer fold on the surface of the yolk sac, which lies outside the zona pellucida (in mammals), known as the vitelline membrane in other animals.
-In insects it is developed by the follicle cells while the egg is in the ovary.
+It is also present around the embryo of other animals, like insects and molluscs.

 Structure

-In humans and other mammals (excluding monotremes), the chorion is one of the fetal membranes that exist during pregnancy between the developing fetus and mother.
+In humans and other therian mammals, the chorion is one of the fetal membranes that exist during pregnancy between the developing fetus and mother.
 The chorion and the amnion together form the amniotic sac.
 In humans it is formed by extraembryonic mesoderm and the two layers of trophoblast that surround the embryo and other membranes; the chorionic villi emerge from the chorion, invade the endometrium, and allow the transfer of nutrients from maternal blood to fetal blood.

 Layers

-The chorion consists of two layers: an outer formed by the trophoblast, and an inner formed by the somatic mesoderm.
+The chorion consists of two layers: an outer formed by the trophoblast, and an inner formed by the extra-embryonic mesoderm.